-\textbf{\lettersection{Numerical methods and setups} } We use a set of hadron-quark hybrid EOSs, known as relativistic density functional (RDF) EOSs, where both quark and hadron matter are described within the RDF formalism~\cite{Bastian:2020unt}.
-A first-order PT connects the hadronic phase to the stiffer deconfined quark phase, forming mixed nuclear-quark matter.
+We use a set of hadron-quark hybrid EOSs, known as relativistic density functional (RDF) EOSs, where both quark and hadron matter are described within the RDF formalism~\cite{compose,Bastian:2020unt}.
+In the RDF formalism, both the hadronic and quark models are described by a set of coupling parameters that determine the underlying interaction potentials~\cite{Bastian:2020unt}.
+A first-order PT connects the hadronic phase to the stiffer deconfined quark phase, forming mixed nuclear-quark matter constructed via Maxwell reconstruction under the assumption of mechanical and chemical equilibrium.
+For each set of coupling parameters, the latent heat is set by the pressure–density jump between hadronic and quark branches, and controlled by quark couplings tuned to fix the onset density and density jump~\cite{Bastian:2020unt}.
 The RDF EOSs incorporate varying onset densities and latent heats, with deconfined quark matter modeled using a string-flip approach.
 These EOSs are consistent with astrophysical constraints, including precise high-mass neutron star measurements~\cite{Antoniadis:2013pzd} and recent NICER results~\cite{Fonseca:2021wxt}.